csabika98/macos-tahome-cursors-snap/README.md

 This snap package contains the MacOS-Tahoe-Cursor Theme, an X-cursor theme inspired by macOS. https://www.gnome-look.org/p/2300466

 The goal of this snap package is to unify your cursor themes, as snap packages do not have direct access to the /usr/share/icons directory.
-If you set a custom cursor
+If you set a custom cursor that is not applied to your snap packages for example.

+Use-case of this repo:
+1. You have installed the following cursors globally: https://www.gnome-look.org/p/2300466
+2. You want to make the same cursors applied to your snap packages

 ![1](readme-resources/1.png)
 Cursor created by Moyash